Hausdorff-type metric geometry of the space of Cauchy hypersurfaces: Lorentzian geometry preliminaries

-Here we discuss special subsets of the Minkowski space $(\Lo^{n+1},\langle \cdot, \cdot \rangle)$, which can be regarded as Lorentzian cones with a (singular) warped product Friedmann–Lema\^{i}tre–Robertson–Walker metric (cf.~\cite{AGKS23}), in the context of the above spacetime notions.
-This class of examples comprises simple cosmological models as the \emph{Milne universe} and has the advantage that it allows for an explicit description of the space of (strong) Cauchy sets; see Lemma \ref{lem:cauchy_graph}.
+Here we discuss special subsets of the Minkowski space $(\Lo^{n+1},\langle \cdot, \cdot \rangle)$, which can be regarded as Lorentzian cones with a (singular) warped product Friedmann–Lema\^{i}tre–Robertson–Walker metric (cf.~\cite{AGKS23}), as examples in the context of the above spacetime notions.
+This class of examples comprises simple cosmological models such as the \emph{Milne universe} and allows for an explicit description of the space of (strong) Cauchy sets; see Lemma~\ref{lem:cauchy_graph}.

 Given a timelike vector $v_0 \in \Lo^{n+1}$, the (upper) hyperboloid in $\Lo^{n+1}$ is given by